 For information about on-demand CERG webinars, click here.

 News from the UUA

-The Rev. Peter Morales, UUA president, issued a statement on May 3 applauding the legalization of same-sex marriage in Rhode Island: "Today, we celebrate marriage equality in Rhode Island.
-I want to thank and applaud all who worked tirelessly to secure this victory.”
+The Rev. Peter Morales, UUA President, issued a statement on October 21 applauding the legalization of same-sex marriage in New Jersey.
+"Today, New Jersey becomes the 14th state to allow marriage equality ensuring equal rights for its citizens.
+It is a historic day and a victory for all who support justice and equality.”
 Read more.
-He also issued a statement on May 8 applauding the legalization of same-sex marriage in Delaware: “Yesterday, the governor of Delaware signed the marriage equality bill that made Delaware the 11th state to ensure equal rights for its citizens.
+On November 14, he issued a statement in support of the legalization of same-sex marriage in Hawaii and Illinois.
+“Yesterday, the governor of Hawaii signed a bill legalizing same-sex marriage.
+The governor of Illinois has pledged to sign their state’s marriage equality bill that the Illinois State Legislature recently passed.
 I applaud the great efforts of all who helped secure this victory.”
 Read more.

 News from Congregations

 The Rev. Meredith Garmon was installed as Minister by the Community Unitarian Church at White Plains (NY) on November 10.

 The Rev. Natalie Fenimore will be installed as Minister of Lifespan Religious Education by the UU Congregation at Shelter Rock (Manhasset NY) on November 17 at 4:00 pm.

 The Rev. Jennifer Kelleher will be installed as Minister by the UU Congregation of Somerset Hills (Somerville NJ) on January 12 at 4:00 pm at Raritan Valley Community College, Branchburg NJ.

 The Rev. Sarah Lenzi will be installed as Minister by the UU Fellowship of Briarcliff, Croton, and Ossining (Croton-on-Hudson NY) on March 2 at 5:00 pm.
 Location to be determined.
 Note: Previously scheduled for December 8.